Sanchitp990/Languages/Python_GitHub/Python_Chapter-1_Get_Started/Chapter-1_Get_Started.md

 python --version
 ```

+If you find that you do not have python installed on your computer, then you can download it for free by visiting [python.org](https://www.python.org/downloads/) website.

 ### Code Editor Installation

-If you find that you do not have python installed on your computer, then you can download it for free by visiting [python.org](https://www.python.org/downloads/) website.

 After installing python you need to install a code editor.
 There are many different code editor with you can choose but in this tutorial we will use Visual Studio Code it is a free code editor and owned by microsoft to install vs code or Visual Studio Code visit [code.visualstudio.com](https://code.visualstudio.com/download) website.

-After installing vs code you need to install python extension fallow this steps image process to install this python extension :
+After installing vs code you need to install python extension fallow this steps in the image process to install this python extension :

 ![How to install python extension in vs code](</GitHub using Images/Python extension for Visual Studio Code.png>)